WordPress/sustainability/contribute.md

 ### 3. Github account and access

-In the Sustainability Team, we use GitHub to track the track our ongoing projects.
+In the Sustainability Team, we use GitHub to track our ongoing projects.

 If you don’t have a GitHub account yet, you can sign up for one here: [Join GitHub](https://github.com/join).